ialbert/genescape-central/README.md

 * `genescape annotate` annotates a list of genes with GO functions
 * `genescape web` provides a web interface for the `tree` command

-After installaion we cam launch the user interface with:
+After installaion users launch the graphical user interface with:

 ```console
 genescape web